3oheme/3oheme.github.com/_posts/2020-02-20-so-long-and-thanks-for-all-the-fish.markdown

 <br>
 <br>
 And what's next?
-Well, I will take some time off to enjoy the <a title="Link to a picture of my son in my instagram feed" href="https://www.instagram.com/p/B5lIgljoDP7/">first steps of this little cutie</a>, try a couple of pet projects and think about what I'd like to do in the future.
-Not an easy task, but I will take it slowly and enjoy it.
+Well, I will take some time off to enjoy the <a title="Link to a picture of my son in my instagram feed" href="https://www.instagram.com/p/B5lIgljoDP7/">first steps of this little cutie</a>, try a couple of pet projects that I have in mind and think about what I'd like to do in the future.
+It's going to be fun, you bet it.

 Thank you all, and see you soon.